-2.22.4 Number of visits made by the RBSK team for the health check- up of the children.
+2.22.4 Number of visits made by the RBSK team for the health check- up of the children (Please ensure to upload at least two photographs of the visit of the medical team in each school on MDM-MIS portal).

-Under Rastriya Bal Swasthya Karyakaram programme, about 18002 number of schools have already been covered by the RBSk team for the health check-up of the children till date.
+Under Rastriya Bal Swasthya Karyakaram programme 22.71 lakh number of students from class 1st to 12th have been covered by the RBSk team for the health check-up March 2019.